mjbarbat/recipe-forum-analysis/README.md

 ## Data Cleaning and Exploratory Data Analysis

 ### Data Cleaning
 We were provided with two raw CSV files, one that contained recipes, and one that contained reviews and ratings.
 We started data cleaning by merging the datasets together.
 They were merged so that all recipes that appeared in the first CSV file also appeared in the DataFrame, regardless of whether they had a rating or not.
 Then, in the new DataFrame, we filled all ratings of 0 with np.nan.
-This is because when someone was inputting a recipe, the lowest rating that they could have given is 1 star, so a rating of 0 stars really means that they didn't rate it.
+We were able to do this because when someone was inputting a recipe, the lowest rating that they could have given is 1 star, so a rating of 0 stars really means that they didn't rate it.
 After that, we found the average rating per recipe, and added this as a column back to the recipes dataframe.

 Then, we looked at the columns we were using and noticed that there were some really large outliers (specifically in the 'minutes' column, but also smaller outliers in the 'n_ingredients' and 'n_steps' columns).
 To combat this, we chose to only consider the data that is within 2 standard deviations of the mean for these three columns.